-Perry Conrad Fairfax Athletic-Academic Scholarship is restricted to a student attending the University of Missouri College Of Engineering.
-Candidates must be a SCHS football player who attended SCHS all four (4) years and who started in at least one home football game their senior year.
-Recipient will be selected from highest cumulative GPA from all applicants.
+Perry Conrad Fairfax Athletic-Academic Scholarship is restricted to a student attending the University of Missouri College of Engineering.
+Candidates must be a SCHS football player who attended SCHS all four (4) years with a minimum of one varsity letter in football.
+The recipient will be selected from highest cumulative GPA from all applicants.

 Thom Fuller Memorial Scholarship recognizes a 1982 Smith-Cotton graduate who expressed his talent as an artist, musician, actor, director, and scenic and lighting designer.
 The recipient must be a Sedalia School District senior who has been actively involved in the Smith-Cotton High School theatre department either on or behind the stage.
 The scholarship is open to students pursing any degree and with any GPA.
 First priority will be given to those with financial need.